 - ¼ cup Pecorino Romano finely grated

-- 1 tbsp nori cut into thin strips
+- 1 tablespoon nori cut into thin strips

 - Make the uni crème fraîche - In a food processor, add 6 tablespoons of creme fraiche and 6 pieces of uni.
 Pulse until creamy and set aside.